5 Common Architectural Wire Cloth Patterns

 In a stranded weave, individual warp and shute strands are replaced with a group of smaller wires run alongside one another.
 Stranded weaves are typically done in the plain style, though variants exist.
 They are popular in architectural applications largely for their unique look.

-Check out our Project Gallery to see real-word examples of some of the more popular architectural wire cloth patterns.
+Check out our Architectural Gallery to see real-word examples of some of the more popular architectural wire cloth patterns.
 Along with our standard weaves, we have interesting architectural weaves.
-For more information about our weaving capabilities or to request a quote, contact Marco Specialty Steel directly using the form on this page.
+For more information about our weaving capabilities or to request a quote, contact Marco Specialty Steel.